iacobo/rae/README.md

 This project includes a Python script that performs frequency analysis of terms over time in the Real Academia Española's CORDE (Corpus Diacrónico del Español).
 The output resembles the Google Ngram Viewer, providing insights into the usage of specific terms across different periods.

-## Project Structure

-- `corde_freq_analysis.py`: The main Python script for fetching data and generating plots.
-- `environment.yml`: Contains the specifications for the Conda environment required to run the script.
-- `README.md`: This file, providing documentation for the project.

 ## Getting Started

 ### Prerequisites